 Our Clinic provides both a local and National Service which spans primary, secondary and tertiary care.
 We form a small part of each of Southwark, Lambeth and Lewisham Talking Therapies Services (aka Improving Access to Psychological Therapies - IAPT) and also the Integrated Psychological Therapies Teams (IPTT) for Southwark, Lambeth and Lewisham.
 We also accept written referrals nationally both from Community Mental Health Teams as well as GPs (please see below for referral pathways to our clinic).
 In addition the clinic holds a Highly Specialised Service (HSS) contract with NHS England to provide treatment for people with OCD and/or BDD for whom numerous previous treatments have been unsuccessful.

-CADAT now also offers intensively delivered CBT for perinatal OCD, ie. for women experiencing OCD during pregnancy or in the first postnatal year.
-Women referred by this route will receive 12 hours of CBT, typically 4 intensive sessions delivered over a two week period, with up to 3 hour long monthly follow-ups.
+CADAT now offers a new CBT service for mums or dads experiencing anxiety disorders, during pregnancy or with children up to 3.
+Please click on the attached link (opens as a Word document) for more information.
 Please note this is an Outpatient Service and patients are required to travel to the Centre for the treatment sessions.
 Referrals accepted under this service will be prioritised for treatment.
 Please see below for referral pathways to this part of our service.
 For any queries regarding perinatal referrals please email Fiona Challacombe.

 NHS England has commissioned CADAT to provide a dedicated specialist service to people affected by the London terrorist incidents, the Psychological Trauma Outreach, Screen & Support Service.
 To find out further information and to self-refer to the service please call 0800 090 23 71 or visit the website www.slam.nhs.uk/outreachandscreen.